-4. If an inside connection line between two vectors of connectors dimensioned with (connectorSizing) parameters is deleted, the connect equation is removed and the (connectorSizing) parameter of the component is set to zero or the modifier is removed.
+2. If a connection line is deleted between one outside and one inside vector of connectors both dimensioned with (connectorSizing) parameters, the connect equation is removed and the (connectorSizing) parameter of the component is set to zero or the modifier is removed.
 Example: Assume the connection line in (3) is removed.
 This results in: